debezium/debezium-examples/apache-pulsar/README.md

-# Streaming Postgres Database Changes to Apache pulsar Using Debezium
+# Streaming Postgres Database Changes to Apache Pulsar Using Debezium

 [Debezium](http://debezium.io/) allows to capture and stream change events from multiple databases such as MySQL and Postgres and is mostly used with Apache Kafka as the underlying messaging infrastructure.